 The economy remains a rationalising tool for explaining the condition of the artist, both for professional and for experts, even when this implies a form of dissociation between the artist and the economist.
-Focusing on the relationship between art and the market removes entire sections of the social imagination linked to art.
-This book provide answers to what appears to be a mysterious phenomenon, young people's vocation for art, by focusing on real-life situations and testimonials.
-Divided into three parts, it examines in turn the entry into the art world, the commitment to a project, which often takes an entrepreneurial turn, and finally several forms of commitment to transforming society through creation.
-It will be of great interest to scholars and students of the arts economy, work and employment and entrepreneurial ecosystems.
+Focusing on the relationship between art and the market removes entire sections of the social imagination and aesthetic sides linked to art.
+This two-volume ethnographic work provides answers to what appears to be a mysterious phenomenon, young people's vocation for art, by focusing on real-life situations and testimonials in a critical perspective.

 We publiceren alleen reviews die voldoen aan de voorwaarden voor reviews.
 Bekijk onze voorwaarden voor reviews.